Cast Iron Care

 There’s a reason everyone loves cast iron.
 It gets hot + stays hot, it conducts heat evenly for excellent browning, + it makes for easy transfers from stovetop to oven to tabletop.
 A well seasoned cast iron will be your best friend for life + (hopefully) it will even meet your grandchildren.
 If you needed a sign to try out cast iron cookware: this is it.

-WHY SHOULD I SEASON MY NEW CAST IRON AND HOW?
+WHY SHOULD I SEASON MY NEW CAST IRON?